ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

 MyClass.my_search
 {% endhighlight %}

-but you can also set a default for all the `the_color` tags in the source file, or for all the source files used by your class, or for all the requests of your app by setting them at different levels.
+but you can also set a default for all the `the_color` tags in the source file, or for all the source files used by your class, or for all the requests of your app, etc. by setting them at different levels.

 ## Variable Levels